Majestic Minke Whales: Discovering these Gentle Giants on the Great Barrier Reef

 Seasonal Visitors

 Minke whales are known for their seasonal migrations.
-During the Australian winter months, which typically run from May to September, these whales journey north to the Great Barrier Reef in search of warmer waters.
+During the Australian winter months, typically from May to September, these whales journey north to the Great Barrier Reef in search of warmer waters.
 This annual migration provides a unique opportunity for divers and researchers to encounter these majestic creatures.

 Curious Encounters

-Feeding Habits
+Feeding Habits of Minke Whales

-Minke whales are filter feeders, primarily consuming small fish and krill by taking in large mouthfuls of water and then filtering out their prey through their baleen plates.
+Minke whales are filter feeders, primarily consuming small fish and krill by taking in large mouthfuls of water and filtering out their prey through their baleen plates.
 The nutrient-rich waters of the Great Barrier Reef provide ample food sources for these whales during their visits.

-Conservation and Research
+Minke Whale Conservation and Research

 Whale-Watching Adventures